Find Nursing Schools

 Private not-for-profit Public vs. Private

-There are 2,041 undergraduates at Marymount, of which 1,861 are full-time, and there are 3,294 students altogether.
+There are 3,294 students at Marymount in total, 2,041 of which are undergraduates, and of those, 1,861 are full-time.
 For undergraduates at Marymount, the average graduation time is 4.2 years.

-The school doesn’t accept everyone who applies - it has an acceptance rate of 84%.
+Around 85% of students who apply get accepted.
 Of the accepted students, 34% are men and 66% are women.

 #15